wdporter/acim/src/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 :::details Substituted
 Miracles as such do not matter.
-²The only thing that matters is miracles’ Source; miracles’ Source is far beyond evaluation.
+²The only thing that matters is miracles’ Source; the Source of miracles is far beyond evaluation.
 :::

 ::: details Simplified